 Regulatory assets - As a rate regulated entity, the Corporation has ratemaking authority to allow recovery of its costs of operations.
 The regulatory assets reflect the expected future recovery through rates of bond issuance costs.
 Regulatory assets are amortized over the life of the associated bonds for the 2006A, 2006B, and 2006C bonds.
 Regulatory assets created by the 2017A bonds are amortized over the 5-year period from issuance to the mandatory redemption date.
 Regulatory assets created by the 2018 bonds are amortized over the 7-year period from issuance to the mandatory redemption date.
+Regulatory assets created by the 2021A bonds are amortized over the 10-year period from issuance to the mandatory redemption date.

 Amortization - Bond premiums are amortized using the interest method over the term of the related debt for the 2006A, 2006B, and 2006C bonds.
 Bond premiums of the 2017A bonds are amortized using the interest method over the 5-year period from issuance to the mandatory redemption date.
 Bond premiums of the 2018 bonds are amortized using the interest method over the 7-year period from issuance to the mandatory redemption date.
+Bond premiums of the 2021A bonds are amortized using the interest method over the 10-year period from issuance to the mandatory redemption date.